Zebiano/piradio/README.md

 2) Option to skip song
 3) Create it all in dialog
 4) Check if dependencies are installed on first boot and if not automatically install them
-5) When hitting “s” to stop the current song and/or “0” to exit PiRadio, there will still be white noise on the radio if a song started playing earlier
+5) When hitting `s` to stop the current song and/or “0” to exit PiRadio, there will still be white noise on the radio if a song started playing earlier
+6) Ffmpeg installer might not work because it has to be compiled with lame support, gotta find a way to fix that

 Dependencies:
 All these are installable through the software itself.
 Launch PiRadio and they should install automatically.
 If not, go to the “options” menu and install them there.